In this post I’ll detail the configuration I used to set up my ML host and the steps I followed to make it work.

 For me, it was worth upgrading these boxes due to their decent storage and memory provision, as it prolongs the life of these servers and their usefulness in a lab capacity, but not without the loss of functionality in certain cases.
 I lost some onboard NICs, but due to having lots of additional NICs available (due to mucking around with uplink configurations for N-VDS/vDS & NSX), this is something I was able to work around very easily.

 The experience when upgrading legacy hardware to vSphere 8 for lab use varies massively.
 Depending on the platform in question, whilst the CPU may support the hypervisor with some warning suppressed, it’s entirely possible (and highly likely) that the support of peripherals and additional hardware will determine the viability of any upgrade.
 Whilst common, popular hardware like HP 410i storage controllers and Intel X520 NICs seem to work without issue, don’t be surprised if more niche hardware or onboard components are no longer supported (and may require workaround or replacement in order to upgrade to vSphere 8).
-At this point it might be easier/cheaper to invest in new hosts ๐Ÿ™‚
+At this point it might be easier/cheaper to invest in new hosts ๐

 After setting up my vSAN instance and deploying a test workload (a large VM that synchronises everything from my home PC and laptop using Resilio Sync), I noticed that disk throughput was far below what I’d expect (indicated around 3-4MB/s).
 Looking at the vSAN performance metric (Monitor>vSAN>Performance), I also noticed the following:

 1) Latency would spike wildly from 5ms up to 3000ms (!!!!)
+2) Congestion was randomly spiking 3) Outstanding IO was regularly 100+ 4) IOPs was 100-300 5) Backend throughput was usually below 10MB/s.

 Granted, this is a lab environment using non-standard hardware, but I decided to do some digging and try to determine the possible cause (and if there was something I could do to address it).
 Here’s what I found: